-Students study the core principles consisting of: • new and emerging technologies
+Students study the core principles consisting of:

+new and emerging technologies

-- energy storage and generation modern and smart materials - systems approach to designing mechanical devices ٠ - • - materials and their working properties •
+energy storage and generation

+modern and smart materials

+- systems approach to designing mechanical devices ٠

+- •

+- materials and their working properties •

 Students specialise in working with wood and plastics to learn manufacturing and production principles.
 The work culminates in a final practical project and an accompanying written design folder.
-The theme for the project is set by the exam board in the final year of the course and is a real life comparing that requires a working protection to be produced. scenario that requires a working prototype to be produced.
+The theme for the project is set by the exam board in the final year of the course and is a real life scenario that requires a working prototype to be produced.